Complaint Process

 Provide redress where necessary to the complainant, and prevent a recurrence of the problem.

-How the Complaints Process Works
+How the Complaint Process Works

 An overview of how complaints are received, assessed, investigated, and resolved by the Office of the Military Ombud.